samgrund/obsidian-vault-au/Aarhus Universitet/Nuclear Physics II/50 seconds questions/Phase shifts.md

 (From [[Scattering amplitude]])

 First note that is possible to transfer from a $\ket{p}$ or equivalently $\ket{k}$ basis to a basis of spherical waves $\ket{n,\ell,m}$.
-This is interesting because the case of a spherically symmetric potential the angular momentum $\ell$ is a conserved quantity in the scattering.
+This is interesting because in the case of a spherically symmetric potential the angular momentum $\ell$ is a conserved quantity in the scattering.
 This means that the amplitude of each partial wave is preserved and the only effect the potential can have is to apply some phase shifts $\delta_\ell$ to the incoming spherical waves.

 In general we can now express the scattering amplitude based solely on this set of phase shifts for each $\ell$ wave:
 $$